 Now, although the disaggregated router can comprise dozens of separate white boxes, the Network Cloud router is still simple to operate using the cloud-native orchestration system, DNOR.
 DNOR enables full life cycle management and transforms the lifeless disparate white boxes into a single routing entity with zero-touch provisioning.

-New Economic Model For Building Networks
+New Economic Model For Building Networks like Clouds

 DriveNets did not stop there, creating a new economic model as well.
 Typically, expenses grow with capacity growth as SPs must buy new equipment to meet increasing capacity demands.
 However, with DriveNets’ fixed software license, SPs can scale by adding more white boxes at a cost+ model directly from the ODMs as needed, while still paying the same fixed price for the software license, thus reducing the network’s cost.
 At DriveNets, we say that we’ve decoupled the network cost from the network growth.